uofu-emb/rtos/labs/0.environment/README.md

 Remember, "if you can't measure it, you can't change it".
 ## Tasks
 1. Copy in the example tests to your project `tests` directory.
-1. Add the following configuration to your platformio.ini file
+1. Add the following configuration to your platformio.ini file.
+This will add an environment to run our unit tests locally on your computer, including the library dependency on the Unity test framework.
 ```[env:unit-test]
 build_type = test
 platform = native
+lib_deps =
+    throwtheswitch/Unity@^2.5.2
 ```
 1. Run the tests with `pio test --environment native` https://docs.platformio.org/en/latest/core/userguide/cmd_test.html